New Jersey Mesothelioma Lawyer

 Although no asbestos mining took place in the state, naturally occurring asbestos may have put residents at risk of exposure.

-According to the U.S. Geological Survey, there are thirty-eight recorded natural asbestos occurrences in New Jersey, more than any other state on the east coast.[2]
-This asbestos can cause harm if it is disturbed during construction projects or road building.
+According to the U.S. Geological Survey, there are thirty-eight recorded natural asbestos occurrences in New Jersey, more than any other state on the east coast.[5]
+This asbestos can cause harm if disturbed during construction projects or road building.

 Johns Manville, Manville New Jersey

 The Johns Manville Corporation used asbestos in many of its products, including insulation and construction materials.
-The company had factories around the country, and for decades workers in all of them worked with and around asbestos and were put at risk of becoming sick.
+The company had factories around the country, and for decades, workers in all of them worked with and around asbestos and were put at risk of becoming sick.

 New Jersey was a hot spot for the company and even has a town named Manville.
 A large factory there employed many residents.
 The facility, which shut in 1986, exposed workers years ago.